pepopowitz/cypress-is-neat/slides/src/02-testing-strategies.md

 - 3 on the left have better outcomes lower in the pyramid
 - 1 on the right has better outcomes higher in the pyramid

-we'll talk about the top of they pyramid today, e2e
+we'll talk about all of the pyramid a little later,

+but for now we're going to focus on the top of the pyramid (e2e)

 and I'm especially interested in addressing one question: